 if the file test.ogs is saved under D:\OgsFiles:

 // Runs test.ogs with run.file() syntax:

 // Runs only section1 of test.ogs with run.section() syntax:

-Note: After saving the OGS file, you need to run the cd X-Function (
+Note: A different means to run an OGS file is to recognize it as an object.
+After saving the OGS file, you need to run the cd X-Function (

 cd 1;) to change to the folder where the file was saved or use dir to list files in the current working folder - if that is where the file is.
 Otherwise, Origin does not detect the file and will not see it as a runnable command.

 After Origin recognizes an OGS filename as an object, run the OGS file by entering its name or name.sectionname into the Script Window or Command Window.
 If either the file name or section name contains a space quotes must surround both.
 For example:

 // Run a LabTalk Script named 'My Script.ogs' located in the folder

 // Change the current directory to 'D:\OgsFiles'

 cd D:\OgsFiles; // This causes Origin to scan that folder for OGS files